upday/snowplow-java-tracker-wrapper/README.md

 }

 /**
- *  Snowplow mapper example to include the usedId on subject */ class SnowplowMapper(private val snowplowSchemaProvider: SnowplowSchemaProvider) {
+ *  Snowplow mapper example to include the userId on subject */ class SnowplowMapper(private val snowplowSchemaProvider: SnowplowSchemaProvider) {